thelastofcaesars/Project-Warpaid/README.md

 ## Versioning

+### -1.0 - commit dfda534
+Project before restart

-### 0.0 - commit
+### 0.0 - commit 969a353
 Reseted history.
-Added gitignore, readme, license and lfs plugin to project.
+Added gitignore, readme and lfs plugin to project.

+### 0.1a - commit 62995f5
+Merged reset project to master.

 ## How to Use?